MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/servicenow-knowledge-connector.md

    You can **create and assign a role** for the service account you use to connect with Microsoft Search.
 [Learn how to assign role for ServiceNow accounts](https://docs.servicenow.com/bundle/paris-platform-administration/page/administer/users-and-groups/task/t_AssignARoleToAUser.html).
 Read access to the tables can be assigned on the created role.
 To learn about setting read access to table records, see [Securing Table Records](https://developer.servicenow.com/dev.do#!/learn/learning-plans/orlando/new_to_servicenow/app_store_learnv2_securingapps_orlando_creating_and_editing_access_controls).

    If you want to index properties from [extended tables](https://docs.servicenow.com/bundle/rome-platform-administration/page/administer/table-administration/concept/table-extension-and-classes.html_) of *kb_knowledge*, provide read access to sys_dictionary and sys_db_object.
 This is an optional feature.
-You will be able to index *kb_knowledge* table properties without access to the two additional tables.
+You can index *kb_knowledge* table properties without access to the two additional tables.

    >[!NOTE]
    > ServiceNow Microsoft Graph connector can index knowledge articles and user criteria permissions without advanced scripts.
 If a user criteria contains advanced script all the related knowledge articles will be hidden from search results.